 Which kind of clams to use?

-To me, cooking clams is the easy part, but the most important thing to do first is to clean them very well; chewing on sand will definitely diminish the experience.
+To me, cooking them is the easy part, but the most important thing to do first is to clean your clams very well because chewing on sand will definitely diminish the experience.
 So the answer is YES, you should soak them before cooking.
 Essentially, you will submerge them in cool slated water and let them soak to help them purge any sand.
 Then, once soaked, be sure to scrub them well using unsalted water or cool running water.

-There are a number of ways to clean and prepare clams for cooking, I have tried two with success:
+There are several ways to clean your steamers, I tried two of them with great success:

 - Three-Time soak (up to 1 hour) + scrub.
-This is actually what I do in the video below.
 You'll want to prepare 3 large bowls of cool water.
 Add salt to only 2 of the bowls (⅓ cup of kosher salt to 1 gallon of water), leaving the third bowl of water unsalted.
 Place the clams in the first bowl of salted water and let them soak for about 20 minutes.
 Transfer to the second bowl of salted water and let them soak another 20 minutes.
 Use a brush to scrub them clean, then let them soak in the third bowl of water (unsalted this time) for another 20 minutes. (note: it helps to add some ice to the water bowls to keep them cool water; alternatively, you can place the bowls in the fridge).
 They should be squeaky clean!